Skip to main content

 Right to dispute errors on your reports

-You also have the right to dispute any errors on your tenant screening report and have them corrected, whether the information is inaccurate or outdated.
-The tenant screening or credit reporting company generally has 30 days to investigate your dispute, however, in some cases, they could have 45 days.
+You have the right to dispute errors on your tenant screening report and have them corrected if the information is inaccurate or outdated.
+The tenant screening or credit reporting company generally has 30 days to investigate your dispute, though in some cases they have 45 days.
 Some states impose shorter deadlines.

-Steps to take if your rental application is denied
+What steps should I take if my rental application is denied?

-If you’re denied a rental due to a tenant screening report, you can:
+If you’re denied a rental because of information on a tenant screening report, you can:

-• Try to find out from the landlord what information in the report was a problem to see if you can explain the situation.
+• Ask the landlord what information in the report was a problem, to see if you can explain the situation

-• Ask the landlord for a copy of the tenant screening report.
-The landlord must give you the name, address, and phone number of the tenant screening company, so you can get a copy from that company.
+• Ask the landlord for a copy of the tenant screening report, or request a copy of the report from the company the landlord used -- the landlord is required to give you the name, address, and phone number of the company

-What you can do if your rights were violated
+What can I do if my housing rights were violated?

 If you believe that your rights have been violated, you may want to contact a lawyer.
-You may be able to sue for violations of the federal Fair Credit Reporting Act and any state law violations.
+You may be able to sue for violations of the federal Fair Credit Reporting Act and state law violations.
 If you sue under this federal law and win, you may be able to recover damages and your attorney fees.
-There will be applicable statutes of limitation or deadlines for bringing a lawsuit.
+Statutes of limitation or deadlines for bringing a lawsuit apply.

 If you have a problem with credit or consumer reporting, such as tenant screening, you can submit a complaint online or by calling (855) 411-CFPB (2372).